-- Insert welding cable plugs into output sockets and twist to lock them in place. - Connect the work cable to the welding piece with the work clamp. - Fasten a correct coated electrode into the electrode holder. - · Connect the main plug to the outlet mains socket. - Set the Local/Remote Switch in required position: local or remote. - Turn the Power on/off Switch on. - Set the required welding current by knob of the Output Current Control. - Obeying appropriate rules you can begin to weld.
+- Connect the work cable to the welding piece with the work clamp. - Install the proper electrode in the electrode holder. - Connect the main plug to the outlet mains socket. - Turn the welding machine on. - Set the Local/Remote Switch in required position: local or remote. - Set the required welding current by welding current knob control [8]. - The welding machine is now ready to weld. - By applying the principle of occupational health and safety at welding, welding can be begun.